naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">Transition</span> | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default).
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">transition</span> | string | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default).
-params | List&lt;Decimal&gt; | Parameters of the transition effect.
-dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
-Has effect only when the transition is set to `Custom` mode. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | Decimal | Duration (in seconds) of the transition.
+params | decimal list | Parameters of the transition effect. dissolve | string | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
+Has effect only when the transition is set to `Custom` mode. easing | string | Name of the easing function to use for the modification. <br /><br /> Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic. <br /><br /> When not specified, will use a default easing function set in the actor's manager configuration settings. time | decimal | Duration (in seconds) of the transition.
 Default value: 0.35 seconds.

 </div>

 ## gosub

 #### Summary
 Navigates naninovel script playback to the provided path and saves that path to global state; [@return] commands use this info to redirect to command after the last invoked gosub command.

 #### Remarks
 Designed to serve as a function (subroutine) in a programming language, allowing to reuse a piece of naninovel script.
 It's possible to declare a gosub outside of the currently played script and use it from any other scripts, which could be useful for invoking a repeating set of commands multiple times.

 #### Parameters